My name is John, and I’m currently an archaeology student at San Diego City College.

 Thankfully, there were other paths to explore, including literature, theatre, and history.

 In a fantasy world, I’d go back to school for a master’s degree because I love being a student.
-But I’m well over 50 with family responsibilities, and any money for college has to be put toward our kids.
+But I’m over 50 with family responsibilities, and any money for college has to be put toward our kids.

 So here I am, on a quest to reinvent myself on a shoestring budget.
 At this point, I’ve explored a couple paths of study, especially literature (hence MidLifeLit).
 I’ve peered as hard as I could into the mists of the future to see where they could lead me.
 And I’ve chosen anthropology, specifically archaeology.